AlibabaCloudDocs/ros/intl.zh-CN/资源类型/POLARDB/ALIYUN::POLARDB::DBCluster.md

       Default value: Normal.

       Note If this parameter is set to NotRenewal, the system does not send a reminder for expiration,

       but only sends an SMS message three days before the cluster expires to remind you

-      that the cluster is not renewed.
+      that the cluster is not renewed.'
-    AllowedValues:
-      - AutoRenewal
-      - Normal
-      - NotRenewal
-    Default: Normal
-  DBClusterDescription:
     Type: String
-    Description: >-
+  ResourceGroupId:
-      The description of the cluster.
-The description must comply with the following rules:
+    Description: The ID of the resource group.

-      It must start with a Chinese character or an English letter.

-      It can contain Chinese and English characters, digits, underscores (_), and hyphens (-).

-      It cannot start with http:// or https://.

-      It must be 2 to 256 characters in length.
-    MinLength: 2
-    MaxLength: 256
-  Period:
-    Type: Number
-    Description: >-
-      The subscription period of the cluster in month.
-Valid values: 1, 2, 3, 4, 5, 6, 7, 8, 9, 12, 24, 36.
-    AllowedValues:
-      - 1
-      - 2
-      - 3
-      - 4
-      - 5
-      - 6
-      - 7
-      - 8
-      - 9
-      - 12
-      - 24
-      - 36
-  PayType:
     Type: String
-    Description: |-
-      The billing method of the cluster.
-Valid values:
-      Postpaid: pay-as-you-go
-      Prepaid: subscription
-    AllowedValues:
-      - Postpaid
-      - Prepaid
-  CreationCategory:
-    Type: String
-    Description: Cluster series.
-The value could be Normal (standard version).
   SecurityGroupIds:
+    Description: "The ID of the security group. \nYou can add up to three security\
+      \ groups to a cluster.\n"
     Type: Json
-    Description: |
+  SecurityIPList:
-      The ID of the security group.
+    Description: The whitelist of the Apsara PolarDB cluster.
-      You can add up to three security groups to a cluster.
-  DBNodeClass:
     Type: String
-    Description: >-
-      The node specifications of the cluster.
-For more information, see Specifications and pricing.
-  CreationOption:
+  SourceResourceId:
+    Description: 'The ID of the source RDS instance or source POLARDB cluster.

+      Note

+      This parameter takes effect only when the DBType parameter is set to MySQL and the DBVersion parameter is set to 5.6.

+      This parameter is required if the CreationOption parameter is not set to Normal.'
     Type: String
-    Description: >-
-      The method for creating an ApsaraDB for POLARDB cluster.
-Valid values:

-      Normal: creates an ApsaraDB for POLARDB cluster.

-      CloneFromPolarDB: clones data from an existing ApsaraDB for POLARDB cluster to a new ApsaraDB for POLARDB cluster.

-      CloneFromRDS: clones data from an existing ApsaraDB for RDS instance to a new ApsaraDB

-      for POLARDB cluster.

-      MigrationFromRDS: migrates data from an existing ApsaraDB for RDS instance to a new ApsaraDB for POLARDB cluster.
-The created ApsaraDB for POLARDB cluster is in read-only mode and has binary logs enabled by default.

-      CreateGdnStandby: Create a secondary cluster.

-      Default value: Normal.

-      Note:

-      When DBType is MySQL and DBVersion is 5.6, this parameter can be specified as CloneFromRDS or MigrationFromRDS.

-      When DBType is MySQL and DBVersion is 8.0, this parameter can be specified as CreateGdnStandby.
+  TDEStatus:
     AllowedValues:
-      - CloneFromPolarDB
-      - CloneFromRDS
+    - 'True'
-      - MigrationFromRDS
+    - 'true'
-      - Normal
+    - 'False'
-      - CreateGdnStandby
+    - 'false'
-    Default: Normal
+    Description: 'Specifies whether to enable Transparent Data Encryption (TDE).
+Valid
+      values:

+      true: enable TDE

+      false: disable TDE (default)

+      Note: The parameter takes effect only when DBType is PostgreSQL or Oracle.
+You cannot disable TDE after it is enabled.'
+    Type: Boolean
+  Tags:
+    Description: Tags to attach to instance.
+Max support 20 tags to add during create instance.
+Each tag with two properties Key and Value, and Key is required.
+    MaxLength: 20
+    Type: Json
+  VSwitchId:
+    Description: The ID of the VSwitch to connect to.
+    Type: String
   VpcId:
+    Description: The ID of the VPC to connect to.
     Type: String
+  ZoneId:
-    Description: The ID of the VPC to connect to.
+    Description: The zone ID of the cluster.
+You can call the DescribeRegions operation to query available zones.
+    Type: String
 Resources:
   DBCluster:
-    Type: 'ALIYUN::POLARDB::DBCluster'
     Properties:
+      AutoRenewPeriod:
+        Ref: AutoRenewPeriod
+      BackupRetentionPolicyOnClusterDeletion:
+        Ref: BackupRetentionPolicyOnClusterDeletion
+      CloneDataPoint:
+        Ref: CloneDataPoint
+      ClusterNetworkType:
+        Ref: ClusterNetworkType
+      CreationCategory:
+        Ref: CreationCategory
+      CreationOption:
+        Ref: CreationOption
+      DBClusterDescription:
+        Ref: DBClusterDescription
+      DBClusterParameters:
+        Ref: DBClusterParameters
+      DBNodeClass:
+        Ref: DBNodeClass
+      DBType:
+        Ref: DBType
+      DBVersion:
+        Ref: DBVersion
       DefaultTimeZone:
         Ref: DefaultTimeZone
-      CloneDataPoint:
-        Ref: CloneDataPoint
       GDNId:
         Ref: GDNId
+      LowerCaseTableNames:
+        Ref: LowerCaseTableNames
+      MaintainTime:
+        Ref: MaintainTime
+      PayType:
+        Ref: PayType
+      Period:
+        Ref: Period
+      RenewalStatus:
+        Ref: RenewalStatus
       ResourceGroupId:
         Ref: ResourceGroupId
-      BackupRetentionPolicyOnClusterDeletion:
+      SecurityGroupIds:
+        Ref: SecurityGroupIds
+      SecurityIPList:
-        Ref: BackupRetentionPolicyOnClusterDeletion
+        Ref: SecurityIPList
       SourceResourceId:
         Ref: SourceResourceId
-      DBType:
-        Ref: DBType
-      DBVersion:
-        Ref: DBVersion
-      ClusterNetworkType:
-        Ref: ClusterNetworkType
-      SecurityIPList:
-        Ref: SecurityIPList
-      MaintainTime:
-        Ref: MaintainTime
-      LowerCaseTableNames:
-        Ref: LowerCaseTableNames
-      AutoRenewPeriod:
-        Ref: AutoRenewPeriod
       TDEStatus:
         Ref: TDEStatus
-      ZoneId:
+      Tags:
-        Ref: ZoneId
+        Ref: Tags
       VSwitchId:
         Ref: VSwitchId
-      RenewalStatus:
-        Ref: RenewalStatus
-      DBClusterDescription:
-        Ref: DBClusterDescription
-      Period:
-        Ref: Period
-      PayType:
-        Ref: PayType
-      CreationCategory:
-        Ref: CreationCategory
-      SecurityGroupIds:
-        Ref: SecurityGroupIds
-      DBNodeClass:
-        Ref: DBNodeClass
-      CreationOption:
-        Ref: CreationOption
       VpcId:
         Ref: VpcId
+      ZoneId:
+        Ref: ZoneId
+    Type: ALIYUN::POLARDB::DBCluster
 Outputs:
-  DBNodeIds:
-    Description: The ID list of cluster nodes.
-    Value:
-      'Fn::GetAtt':
-        - DBCluster
-        - DBNodeIds
-  PrimaryConnectionString:
-    Description: The primary connection string of the db cluster.
-    Value:
-      'Fn::GetAtt':
-        - DBCluster
-        - PrimaryConnectionString
   ClusterConnectionString:
     Description: The cluster connection string of the db cluster.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - DBCluster
       - ClusterConnectionString
   ClusterEndpointId:
     Description: The cluster endpoint ID of the db cluster.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - DBCluster
       - ClusterEndpointId
-  DBClusterId:
+  CustomConnectionStrings:
-    Description: The ID of the ApsaraDB for POLARDB cluster.
+    Description: The custom connection strings of the db cluster.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - DBCluster
-        - DBClusterId
+      - CustomConnectionStrings
   CustomEndpointIds:
     Description: The custom endpoint IDs of the db cluster.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - DBCluster
       - CustomEndpointIds
-  PrimaryEndpointId:
+  DBClusterId:
-    Description: The primary endpoint ID of the db cluster.
+    Description: The ID of the ApsaraDB for POLARDB cluster.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - DBCluster
+      - DBClusterId
+  DBNodeIds:
+    Description: The ID list of cluster nodes.
+    Value:
+      Fn::GetAtt:
+      - DBCluster
-        - PrimaryEndpointId
+      - DBNodeIds
   OrderId:
     Description: The Order ID.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - DBCluster
       - OrderId
-  CustomConnectionStrings:
+  PrimaryConnectionString:
-    Description: The custom connection strings of the db cluster.
+    Description: The primary connection string of the db cluster.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - DBCluster
+      - PrimaryConnectionString
+  PrimaryEndpointId:
+    Description: The primary endpoint ID of the db cluster.
+    Value:
+      Fn::GetAtt:
+      - DBCluster
-        - CustomConnectionStrings
+      - PrimaryEndpointId
 ```

+更多示例，请参见创建PolarDB集群、为PolarDB数据库创建账号、在PolarDB集群下创建一个新的数据库、增加PolarDB集群节点、授权普通账号访问PolarDB集群的某个数据库、修改允许访问数据库集群的IP名单和创建PolarDB集群的公网地址的组合示例：[JSON示例](https://github.com/aliyun/ros-templates/tree/master/ResourceTemplates/POLARDB/JSON/POLARDB.json)和[YAML示例](https://github.com/aliyun/ros-templates/tree/master/ResourceTemplates/POLARDB/YAML/POLARDB.yml)。